laminlabs/bionty-base/docs/developer/updating_source.md

 ## Steps

 1. Adapt the `sources.yaml` file as required.
-   Add a new top level entry if you've added a new Bionty entity or add a new source/version while confirming to the yaml structure.
+   Add a new top level entry if you've added a new PublicOntology entity or add a new source/version while confirming to the yaml structure.
-2. If you've added a new source or version, use Bionty's `diff` function to determine whether any terms were deleted.
+2. If you've added a new source or version, use PublicOntology's `diff` function to determine whether any terms were deleted.
    Consult the rest of the team if so.
    Ensure that your pull request contains a summary of the diff.
 3. Specify the new entity or the latest version in your local `.current_source.yaml`.
 Run the tests.